biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_26_1.png)

-<p>Now that the How I did this is out of the way.</p>
+Now that the How I did this is out of the way.

-<p>Now I needed to get the difference of the populations to show the growth of the population. </p>
+Now I needed to get the difference of the populations to show the growth of the population.

 ```python